Tsuyoshi Shinjo - The Showman Who Colored the Baseball World

 Hanshin Years - The Brilliant Outfielder

 Tsuyoshi Shinjo was born in 1972 in Nagasaki and joined the Hanshin Tigers as a fifth-round pick in 1990.
 His outfield defense, leveraging a strong arm and speed, earned multiple Gold Glove awards.
 While his .252 career average wasn't exceptional, his clutch hitting was remarkable.
-His walk-off hit on an intentional ball from Hiromi Makihara against the Giants on June 12, 1999, remains one of baseball's most iconic moments.
+His walk-off hit on an intentional ball from Hiromi Makihara against the Yomiuri on June 12, 1999, remains one of baseball's most iconic moments.
 Shinjo provided rare bright spots during Hanshin's Dark Age.

-MLB Challenge - Mets and Giants
+MLB Challenge - Mets and Yomiuri Giants

 After the 2000 season, Shinjo signed with the New York Mets via free agency.
 His MLB debut coincided with Ichiro's, drawing major attention.
 He hit 10 home runs in 2001 and appeared in the World Series, becoming the first Japanese player to do so.
-In 2002, he moved to the San Francisco Giants and reached the World Series again, appearing in consecutive Fall Classics.
+In 2002, he moved to the San Francisco Yomiuri and reached the World Series again, appearing in consecutive Fall Classics.
 His MLB career totals were a .245 average with 20 home runs.

 Return to Japan and Retirement